openshift/assisted-service/docs/enhancements/4-nodes-cluster-deployment.md

 For now, this is achieved with a 2 step deployment, first 3 masters and then add a worker node.
-It would be more time efficient as well as easier and more reliable to be able to do this deployment in one step, day0.
+It would be more time efficient as well as easier and more reliable to be able to do this deployment in

+one step, day0.

 # Motivation

 Assisted service has built-in validations that prevent the deployment of a 4-nodes cluster.
-This is to prevent unhealthy clusters to be deployed.
-A 4-nodes cluster ends up in an unhealthy state because openshift-installer doesn't take schedulable masters into consideration when there are workers being deployed.
-The problem with schedulable masters not being counted as workers causes the installer to chose an `InfrastructureTopology` that is SingleReplica.
+This is to prevent the deployment of topologies that are not part of the OCP standard test matrix.
+A 4-nodes cluster doesn't take schedulable masters into consideration when there are workers being deployed, which causes the installer to chose an `InfrastructureTopology` that is SingleReplica.
 This means that infrastructure workloads will run as single replicas, only on workers.
 This setting cannot be changed once the cluster is deployed.

 The above was brought up to the OpenShift team as [an enhancement](https://github.com/openshift/enhancements/pull/1057/).
 The feedback so far is that it's OK for users (or other installers) to overwrite the openshift manifests to achieve the